modevx/idea-lifecycle/README.md

 <div align='center'>

 _Originally, I created this repo for keeping track of all the mobile dev resources I use/found.
-Like a gremlin, it grew into it's own monster and became kind of a mobile-app business outline.
-Any notes you see in here are written for me, so don't be offended.
-I'm brutally honest with myself;)_
+Like a gremlin, it grew into it's own little monster.
+Now it's more of a personal mobile-app business playbook._

 </div>